Reds vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Steele and Hunter Greene will start for their respective teams when the Chicago Cubs and the Cincinnati Reds face off on Friday at Wrigley Field, at 2:20 PM ET.
+The Cincinnati Reds and Spencer Steer hit the field in the second game of a three-game series against Dansby Swanson and the Chicago Cubs on Saturday at Wrigley Field.

-Oddsmakers list the Cubs as -165 favorites on the moneyline, while giving the underdog Reds +140 moneyline odds to win.
+Bookmakers list the Cubs as -165 moneyline favorites, while giving the underdog Reds +140 moneyline odds to win.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.